grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 As the boat slowed, Percy's next thought was that they had in fact been rammed again --- that Cassandra had not heard the _Grackle_ charging at them.
 "Cassandra you little shit!
 You let them hit us!"

-"No Captain Percy!"
-Cassandra wailed with the deep-grained panic of someone who knows they had made a mistake, "it definitely wasn't them!
+"No, Captain Percy!"
+Cassandra wailed with the deep-grained panic of someone who knows they had made a mistake.
+"It definitely wasn't them!
 They're still miles and miles off."

 Percy looked down at Hemi, who still clung to the ladder, his huge stony form held by hard, tensed muscles.
 "Hemi, you get that little fucking whore off my sonar immediately and tell me what the fuck is going on with my boat!"

 Hemi slowly lowered himself to the deck of the sonar compartment, and nodded to Cassandra.
 She stood, wobbly on her feet, and handed him the sonar headset.
 Hemi looked towards the hatch that led to the crew quarters and Cassandra followed his eyes, first with her own eyes and then her whole body.
 She disappeared silently below decks.

 Hemi put the sonar headset on and listened closely for a minute.
-"It was just a derelict...
-Cassandra was right, the pursuing sub is still close to ten miles behind us."
+"It was just a derelict...Cassandra was right, the pursuing sub is still close to ten miles behind us."

-"She still fucked us Hemi.
+"She still fucked us, Hemi.
 A competent operator would have fucking heard that derelict coming on."

 "She was just tired, Sylvia.
 She had been at the sonar station for nearly twenty hours.
 You or I could have made the same mistake in that condition."